suzzet31/Frubbiee/README.md

 Database to open the dialog.
 Enter the name of the database and its first collection.

-Creating an Atlas Account — Creating an Atlas Account.
-First, you'll need to register for an account on the MongoDB Atlas landing pageusing your gmail account Choose a MongoDB Atlas Cluster and Cloud Provider within your region to Create a MongoDB Atlas User Prompt select the free cluster type by create an Atlas Free Tier C Databases and Collections
+Creating an Atlas Account —

+1. Creating an Atlas Account.
+2. First, you'll need to register for an account on the MongoDB Atlas landing pageusing your gmail account.
+3. Choose a MongoDB Atlas Cluster and Cloud Provider within your region to Create a MongoDB Atlas User Prompt.
+4. Select the free cluster type by create an Atlas Free Tier C Databases and Collections.
-create a cluster by selecting a AWS cloud provider, region (IRELAND) cluster tier(free) Under the admin interface in the cluster button create a cluster name of your project Once you have created you configur the cluster.On the left column select clusters. and the main three options that we will be mainly using are the
+5. Create a cluster by selecting a AWS cloud provider, region (IRELAND) cluster tier(free).
+6. Under the admin interface in the cluster button create a cluster name of your project.
+7. Configur the cluster.On the left column select clusters.
+There are  three main options that we will be mainly using ;

  - connect
  - Metrics
  - collection

-Select the  connect button
+ 8. Select the  connect button
 This provides you a link that will enable you to connect your clutter to your ide platform.
-By creating your cluster, we add a SCRAM username and password  that is to be stored in .gitignore folder.
+9. By creating your cluster, we add a SCRAM username and password  that is to be stored in .gitignore folder.

-Next click on 'Network Access' within the Security menu, in order to whitelist our IP address and make sure that it has access to our database.
+10. Next click on 'Network Access' within the Security menu, in order to whitelist our IP address and make sure that it has access to our database.
-Click 'Add IP Address', and for now, we are going to select 'Allow Access From Anywhere',
+11. Click 'Add IP Address', and for now, we are going to select 'Allow Access From Anywhere'.

-Then click on  'Collections' button. to create our own data, This is where we can create our database collection
+12. Then click on  'Collections' button. to create our own data, This is where we can create our database collection

-Click on database.
+13 .Click on database.
-Enter the Database Name and the Collection Name.
+14. Enter the Database Name and the Collection Name.
 Enter the Database Name and the Collection Name to create the database and create your password and the name of the data collections
-Click Create.
+15. Click Create.
 Upon successful creation, the database and the collection appears in the Data Explorer that will be linked to the ide platform You use jinja blocks to inject content  variable blocks that generates the database in any text-based format